keijiro/HdrpVatExample/README.md

 You can use the packed-normal encoding (the "Pack normals into Position Alpha" option in the VAT exporter) with enabling the "Use Packed Normals" option in the material.
-Note that it significantly increases the quantization error in normal vectors.
+Note that it may significantly increase the quantization error in normal vectors.

 To animate the mesh, you have to control the "Current Frame" property manually.